saurabhkara/Low-Level-Design/7.DSA/README.md

 ```

-## Find the index of first occurrence in a string
+## Find the index of first occurrence of given character in a string

 ```
 const str39 = "saurabhkumar";